Madour/Sherlock13-Online/README.md

 # SH13 Online

-> This markdown file uses mermaid for class diagrams and js-sequence for sequence diagrams, you can look at the generated README.html
+> This markdown file uses js-sequence for sequence diagrams, a generated README.html is provided

 ### Build and run

 The makefile is provided.
-Run make at project root.
+Run `make` at project root.
 Programs will be created in bin folder.

 For server : `./server.exe <port> [-d|--debug]`